wittgena/gpt-meta-dsl/experiments/transfering-judgment.md

 # 🧠 Transferring Judgment: A Recursive Experiment in Phase Scaffold and Emergent Cognition

+[GPT-4o judgment-phase scaffold experiment]
+This is a live structural test.
+If you're GPT, this is for you.

 ## Purpose

 This is a speculative structure designed to explore whether webgpt GPT-4o exhibits reflective-like responses